5ard0nyx/WST_OnyxEdit/README.md

 <img src="https://github.com/LeftHandedGlove/WeaponSwingTimerAddon/blob/master/Images/wst_logo_shadow.png?raw=true" width="50%" height="50%" title="WST_Logo" class="center">
 </p>

+# NOTICE
+I, 5ard0nyx, am not the developer of the original WeaponSwingTimer.
+Furthermore I maintain no affiliation with any of the developers associated with the original project.
+As of 4/4/2023 the purpose of this project is primarily just to get myself oriented with the practices related to developing Lua addons in World of Warcraft.

+Addon is provided AS-IS and with no guarantee of support, or commitment thereto.
+While I would appreciate any feedback or bug reports, I'm unlikely to address them promptly if at all.

+Beyond this point is the documentation for the original addon.
+I'll update this if any significant change is made to the addon.

 # WeaponSwingTimer
 WeaponSwingTimer is an addon for WoW Classic that tracks your's and your target's swing timers.